-Loosen the 2 screws at the GFCI duplex outlet, until approximately 1/2 in.
-(13 mm) under screw heads is exposed.
+Loosen the two screws at the GFCI duplex outlet, until approximately 1/2 in.
+(13 mm) under screw heads are exposed.
 Press the gasket over the screw heads.
-Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the 2 screws until snug (do not over-tighten).
+Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the two screws until snug (do not over-tighten).

-Mount the weatherproof cover to the backing plate as shown in Fig. 26.
-Remove 2 slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
+Mount the weatherproof cover to the backing plate as shown in Fig. 24.
+Remove two slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
 Check for full closing and latching.

-Fig. 26 - Weatherproof Cover Installation
+Fig. 24 - Weatherproof Cover Installation

-Non-Powered Type
+Non-Powered Convenience Outlet

-Requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
+This type requires the field installation of a general-purpose 125-volt 15-A circuit powered from a source elsewhere in the building.
 Observe national and local codes when selecting wire size, fuse or breaker requirements and disconnect switch size and location.
 Route 125-v power supply conductors into the bottom of the utility box containing the duplex receptacle.

-Unit-Powered Type
+Unit-Powered Convenience Outlet

-A unit-mounted transformer is factory-installed to step-down the main power supply voltage to the unit to 115-v at the duplex receptacle.
+A unit-mounted transformer is factory-installed to stepdown the main power supply voltage to the unit to 115-v at the duplex receptacle.
 This option also includes a manual switch with fuse, located in a utility box and mounted on a bracket behind the convenience outlet; access is through the unit's control box access panel.
-See Fig. 25.
+See Fig. 21.

 The primary leads to the convenience outlet transformer are not factory-connected.
-Selection of primary power source is a customer option.
-If local codes permit, the transformer primary leads can be connected at the line-side terminals on the unitmounted non-fused disconnect; this will provide service power to the unit when the unit disconnect switch is open.
+Selection of primary power source is a customer-option.
+If local codes permit, the transformer primary leads can be connected at the line-side terminals on the unit-mounted non-fused disconnect; this will provide service power to the unit when the unit disconnect switch is open.
 Other connection methods will result in the convenience outlet circuit being de-energized when the unit disconnect is open.
-See Fig. 27.
-On a unit without a unit-mounted disconnect, connect the source leads to the main terminal block (TB3).
+See Fig. 25.